VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * Improvements to the way that message correlation works with the **RegistrationProcess** workflow.
 This illustrates how aggregate instances within the bounded context can interact in a complex manner.
-* Implementing a record locator to enable a registrant to retrieve an order that she saved during a previous session.
+* Implementing a record locator to enable a Registrant to retrieve an order that she saved during a previous session.
 This illustrates adding some additional logic to the write-side that enables you to locate an aggregate instance without knowing its unique Id.
-* Adding a countdown timer to the UI to enable a registrant to track how much longer they have to complete an order.
+* Adding a countdown timer to the UI to enable a Registrant to track how much longer they have to complete an order.
 This illustrates enhancements to the write-side to support displaying rich information in the UI.
 * Supporting orders for multiple seat types simultaneously.
-For example, a registrant requests five seats for pre-conference event and eight seats for the full conference.
+For example, a Registrant requests five seats for pre-conference event and eight seats for the full conference.
 This adds more complex business logic into the write-side.
 * CQRS command validation using MVC.
 This illustrates how to make use